zwong91/open-r1/README.md

 ### Generate data from DeepSeek-R1

-To run the bigger DeepSeek-R1, we used 2 nodes of 8xH100 each one, using the slurm file present in this repo at `slurm/generate.slurm`.
+To run the bigger DeepSeek-R1, we used 2 nodes, each with 8×H100 GPUs using the slurm file present in this repo at `slurm/generate.slurm`.
 First, install the dependencies:

 (for now we need to install the vllm dev wheel that [fixes the R1 cuda graph capture](https://github.com/vllm-project/vllm/commits/221d388cc5a836fa189305785ed7e887cea8b510/csrc/moe/moe_align_sum_kernels.cu))
 ```shell